krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Fixing css media queries, working with pagination in react.

 **Thoughts:** I have a couple of days off - I'm going back to work!

+## Day 20: January 16, 2018

+**Today's Progress:** Trying to fix error with css and width in mobile.
+Playing with flow type annotations.

+**Thoughts:** I'm trying to wrap my head around why I don't have my width as 100% in mobile.